-Radiation therapy additionally poses a risk of causing cancer in future.
-For those of you who know and play chess, it is like making a wrong first move when playing with a strong opponent.
-In this case surgery, is like that wrong first move and Keloid Disorder is a very strong opponent.
-We can only beat this disorder, by making correct moves from the inset.
+Radiation therapy additionally poses a risk of causing cancer in the future.
+For those of you who know chess, it is like making a wrong first move when playing with a strong opponent.
+In this case surgery is like that wrong first move and Keloid Disorder is a very strong opponent.
+We can only beat this disorder by making correct moves from the onset.

 As depicted in the case below, removing a large keloid leaves a wound that the surgeon cannot easily close.
-In performing such procedures, in order to close the wound at the site of an excised keloid, some surgeons use another surgical procedure known as skin grafting.
+In order to close the wound at the site of an excised keloid, some surgeons use another surgical procedure known as skin grafting.
 Skin grafting involves removing a piece of normal skin from another part of the body and transplanting it to the wound that cannot be otherwise closed.

-Below is case of a iatrogenic thigh keloid.
+Below is the case of an iatrogenic thigh keloid.
 This gentleman started with a small neck keloid.
-Unfortunately, he had several surgeries to remove his keloid, and each resulted in formation of a much larger keloid.
-At the end, a surgeon suggested to remove his neck keloid and perform a skin graft, as he could not close the wound in the neck area.
-Radiation therapy was also used after surgical removal of the neck keloid.
-Below are the results:
+Unfortunately, he had several surgeries to remove his keloid.
+Each surgery led to the formation of a larger keloid.
+In the end, a surgeon suggested to remove the keloid one more time and perform a skin graft to cover the gap left behind after surgery.

 Radiation therapy was also used after surgery to reduce the chance of recurrence in the neck.
 Unfortunately, this young man, not only had a debilitating recurrence in his neck, but also developed a serious keloid, a Iatrogenic one on his thigh, where the skin was removed to cover the wound in his neck.